P-p-H-d/mlib/README.md

     void mapFunc(dest, item)

-with both dest & item that are of the same type than the one of the container.
-It transforms the 'item' into another form that is suitable for the reduceFunc.
+with both 'dest' & 'item' that are of the same type than the one of the container.
+It transforms the 'item' into another form that is suitable for the 'reduceFunc'.
-If mapFunc is not specified, identity will be used instead.
+If 'mapFunc' is not specified, identity will be used instead.

 'reduceFunc' is a method which prototype is:

      void reduceFunc(dest, item)

 It integrates the new 'item' into the partial 'sum' 'dest.
-The reduce function can be the special keywords add, sum, and, or in which case the special function performing a sum/sum/and/or operation will be used.
+The reduce function can be the special keywords 'add', 'sum', 'and', 'or' in which case the special function performing a sum/sum/and/or operation will be used.